Lynn-Luyp/MLDE-2022/README.md

 We have generated 5 csv files and 5 different dataframe:

-* [raw data](https://github.com/Lynn-Luyp/MLDE-2022/tree/main/raw%20data): the orginal data downloaded from moodle
+* [raw data](https://github.com/Lynn-Luyp/MLDE-2022/tree/main/raw%20data): The orginal data downloaded from moodle
 * wordclound(): In order to select the best(most weighted) feastures from all features, we generate a wordcloud to help us to find the best suitable words from reviews.
 In our opinions, if consumers write "delievery is good" with 5 stars or write "delivery is bad" with 1 star in the review, it is clear that delievery is literally essential to decide the review is one-star or five-stars, which means that the word "delievery" is very important.
 We can calculate the frequency of occurrence of different words and generate a wordcloud to visualise the outcome.
+* [brain map](https://github.com/Lynn-Luyp/MLDE-2022/blob/main/brain%20map.png): Mind map after discussion
-* [Pre-processed data](https://github.com/Lynn-Luyp/MLDE-2022/tree/main/Pre-processed%20data): the preprocessed csv files
+* [Pre-processed data](https://github.com/Lynn-Luyp/MLDE-2022/tree/main/Pre-processed%20data): The preprocessed csv files